OpenDreamKit/OpenDreamKit.github.io/_posts/2017-08-28-SageWindows.md

 suite.

-With some care, such as reserving address space for the most likely to be used (especially simulateously) libraries in Sage, we can work around this problem for the average user.
+With some care, such as reserving address space for the most likely to be used (especially simultaneously) libraries in Sage, we can work around this problem for the average user.
 But the result may still not be 100% stable.

 It becomes a valid question whether it's worth the effort.
 There are